 Although aluminium benefits from being extremely corrosion resistant, it can still tarnish, oxidise and corrode.
-The process of anodising enhances the natural corrosion resistance of aluminium as well as giving a much more consistent, aesthetic finish.
+The process of anodising aluminium enhances the natural corrosion resistance as well as giving a much more consistent, aesthetic finish.

 There are many ways to protect and enhance the appearance of aluminium but where anodising surpasses other aluminium surface finishes is that the process does not add anything to the metal, meaning that it remains 100% recyclable and 100% pure aluminium.

 As the need for improved product durability, sustainability and attractiveness increases, anodised aluminium is becoming increasingly popular because if treated correctly, the finished metal can last a lot longer than untreated metal with minimal maintenance.

 The process of anodising aluminium involves submerging the metal in an acid electrolyte bath and passing an electrical current through the solution.
 The bath has a cathode attached to it and the aluminium acts as the anode.
 When the electrical current is passed through, oxygen forms on the surface of the aluminium creating an aluminium oxide or ‘anodic’ layer.
 The quality of this anodic layer depends on many things including the temperature and concentration of the solution as well as the current passed through.

 The thicker the anodic layer created, the greater the corrosion resistance and typically this layer is between 5 – 25 microns thick.
 The thickness of the layer is determined by the length of time the current is passed through the solution – the longer the metal spends in this state, the thicker the anodising layer.